ssu-dmlab/HyperGCN-pytorch/README.md

  FastHyperGCN | 30.20 ± 12.6| 44.71 ± 13.3 | 49.82 ± 9 | 48.66 ± 15.6 | 50.11 ± 9.8
  HyperGCN | 27.28 ± 8.1 | 37.36 ± 16.8 | 52.19 ± 14.4 | 43.33 ± 12.2 | 51.77 ± 9.1

-In default hyperparameter in paper, these models do not train well.
+In default hyperparameters in paper, these models do not train well.
 - Check **[issue](https://github.com/malllabiisc/HyperGCN/issues/1)** at here

 So we need to find proper hyperparameter -> `Grid experiments` (about learning rate, epoch in each split without validation part)